How to Replace Laptop Hard Drive and Reinstall OS

 In addition to reinstalling OS, you should also reinstall the apps and games you want, and restore your personal files from backup on the new hard drive before you can use your laptop as usual.
 That sounds troublesome!
 Is there a way of replacing laptop hard drive without reinstalling Windows and all the applications?

 Disk clone is the answer.
-AOMEI Backupper Standard, the best free disk cloning software, can help you make it.
+AOMEI Backupper Professional, the best disk cloning software, can help you make it.